Skip to main content

 3. Demonstrate leadership in public health practice, including research, policy, and advocacy.

-2. Baccalaureate student inductees must:
+2. Undergraduate student inductees must:

 2. Demonstrate leadership in public health practice, including research, policy, and advocacy.